franciscofeo/gryphon-cli/README.md

 ## Building the application

-It's so simple to build a CLI application, just run the command and the compiled program will be created as `./gryphon` in the **root** **directory**.
+It's very simple to build a CLI application, just run the command and the compiled program will be created as `./gryphon` in the **root** **directory**.

 ```shellscript